CoreySumma/Spaceman/pseudocode/pseudo.md

 <!-- App's state (variables) -->
-- Board
+- Word
 - Winner
+- Keyboard
+-Spaceman/Spaceship

 <!-- Possible Word(s) -->
 [Rocket, U.S.S.
-Enterprise, Galaxy, Android,]
+Enterprise, Galaxy, Android]

 <!-- ICE BOX(least to most difficult) -->
 - Prompt 'Help the lonely voyager get home' (by solving this-->')
 - 'Hint' button for a hint on the word
+- Show letters that were chosen that were incorrect
 - Add effect for rocket to be build so he/she escapes space
 - Have an image of the ship slowly constructing itself with every right guess.
 - Math.random() a word bank instad of one word and render it to the board.